adrhill/SparseConnectivityTracer.jl/docs/src/internals/adding_overloads.md

 to improve the performance of your functions or to work around some of SCT's [limitations](@ref limitations).

 !!! warning "Don't overload manually"
-    If you want to overload a `Function` that takes `Real` arguments, we strongly discourage you from manually adding methods to your function that use our internal tracer types.
+    If you want to overload a function that takes `Real` arguments, we recommend using SCT's code generation mechanism instead of manually adding methods.

-    Instead, use the same code generation mechanisms that we use.
 This page shows you how.

 ## Generated overloads